name-snrl/nixos-ez-flake/README.md

   passed as a value for [imports](https://nixos.org/manual/nixos/unstable/#sec-importing-modules).
-  This function is passed to the `specialArgs` argument of the `nixosSystem` function, this allows you to get it from arguments in any module in your configuration.
+  This function is passed to the `specialArgs` argument of the `nixosSystem` function in [mkConfigurations](#mkConfigurations), this allows you to get it from arguments in any module in your configuration.

 Optional, to convert the file structure to NixOS or Home Manager (WIP)
 configurations: